Paul Russell

 kunsthandel

-Cultural goods are regularly used to finance terrorism.
+Cultural goods can be used to finance terrorism.
 Therefore, the EU prevents the import of such cultural goods with legislation.
 This is why, for example, the Fifth European Anit-Money Laundering Directive includes provisions on the art trade.

 In addition there is now the EU regulation on the introduction and import of cultural goods.
 It prohibits illegal imports, but does not yet have an active procedure for controlling them.
 In fact, the regulation requiring an import licence or an importer’s declaration for certain types of cultural goods does not yet apply.
-These documents will become mandatory by 28 June 2025, but possibly earlier when the centralized European registration system will be operational.
+These documents will become mandatory by 28 June 2025 at the latest.

 Import licence